cfw-guide/cemu.cfw.guide/_pages/en_US/optimizing-cemu/optimizing-cemu-amd.md

 1. Open the Cemu main menu
 1. Right click on your game(s) and click `Edit game profile`
-1. Set "Mode" to `Triplecore-recompiler`
+1. Set "Mode" to:
-  - Switch to `Dualcore-recompiler` or `Singlecore-recompiler` if this stops a game from working
+  - If you use a hex-core or higher CPU, set to `Triplecore-recompiler`
+  - With a quad-core CPU, set to `Dualcore-recompiler`
+  - With a dual-core CPU, set to `Singlecore-recompiler`

+Using triple or dualcore recompiler can cause some games to crash.
+If a game stops working because of this, try at a lower setting.

 ![]({{ "/assets/images/cemu-game-profile.png" | absolute_url }})
 {:.notice--info}